Frequently Asked Questions

 How do I get a Pheedloop registration link and password?

 If you have registered for the Workshop, you will receive an email from Pheedloop several days before the event containing your username and an initial password.
 After logging in, you can change your password to one of your preference.
 You will need the initial password to login the first time, however, so please be sure to save your email.

-Note: This process is different for participants in the poster session and Meet the Author Events.
+Note: This process is different for participants in the poster session and group registrants.
 Please visit the presenters section below for more information.

 Will my registration link for the Workshop work for the Researchers Meeting?

-No. You should have registered separately for these events and received separate Pheedloop emails with login details for each meeting you’re registered for.
+No. If you are registered for both events, you should have received separate Pheedloop emails with login details for each meeting.
 You will need to use your Researchers Meeting login information to attend that event.